biocore/qiime/doc/documentation/sra_field_list.rst

   *Output*: Used as the *refname* attribute of the <STUDY_REF> element in the SRA Experiment XML file.
 It is also used to derive several optional fields.

-STUDY_CENTER

-  Name of the center that registered the SRA Study.
-Study center names are assigned by the SRA, so you must contact them if your institution does not have an official study center designation.
-  Needs to be the same for every member of a given SRA Experiment.

-  *Example*: ``UPENNBL``

-  *Output*: Used as the *refcenter* attribute of the <EXPERIMENT_REF>
-  element in the SRA Run XML file.

 SAMPLE_ALIAS